-Primarily reserved for tenure track teaching faculty positions that were filled by a national competitive recruiting and hiring procedure.
-The process involves filing a petition with the Department of Labor (DOL) within 18 months of the individuals selection date (date of employment offer in most cases) and usually takes anywhere from nine months to one and a half years or longer for the faculty member to acquire the green card.
+Primarily reserved for tenure-track teaching faculty positions that were filled by a national competitive recruiting and hiring procedure.
+The process involves filing a petition with the Department of Labor (DOL) within 18 months of the individual's selection date (date of employment offer in most cases) and usually takes anywhere from nine months to one and a half years or longer for the faculty member to acquire the green card.

 - EB-1 Outstanding Professor or Researcher

-Used for permanent for tenure-track or tenured faculty positions that were hired without the usual search/recrutiment or for qualifying Indian or Chinese nationals who are subject to long wait periods to obtain permanent residency status.
+Used for permanent for tenure-track or tenured faculty positions that were hired without the usual search/recruitment or for qualifying Indian or Chinese nationals who are subject to long wait periods to obtain permanent residency status.

 Other LPR Categories

 As stated above, UC Merced sponsors only two LPR categories; EB-1 Outstanding Professor/Researcher and EB-2 Member of the Professions with an Advanced Degree.
 Below is a description of some of the other LPR categories.
-UC Merced employees interested in applying for an LPR category other then the two mentioned above must either file the applications on their own, or hire an immigration attorney.
+UC Merced employees interested in applying for an LPR category other than the two mentioned above must either file the applications on their own or hire an immigration attorney.
 The university cannot advise on these other LPR categories, but detailed information is available through the links below.